American Ringtail Cat

 The American Ringtail Cat (also known as the Ringtail Sing-a-Ling) is a fairly new experimental breed.

-This breed is still considered experimental because it is so new, but it is already really popular because of its attractive appearance and wonderful personality.
+This breed is still considered experimental because it is so new, and you may need to put more effort into locating an American Ringtail cat than you would for other feline breeds that have been around much longer.
+But this breed is already really popular because of its attractive appearance and wonderful personality.
 These cats do well with other animals, making them great family pets.
-And they even enjoy communicating with owners by talking back when spoken to.
+And they even enjoy communicating with owners by meowing back when spoken to.

-Owners of American Ringtails also notice that these cats use their tails more than other cats do.
-For example, in addition to being utilized for balance, the tail can be used to slow them down when descending from a cat tree, or to slow down during a high-speed chase.
+Owners of American Ringtails might also notice that these cats use their tails more than other cats do, and they keep it curly when they’re content and relaxed.
+For example, in addition to being utilized for balance, the tail can be used to slow them down when coming down from a cat tree, or to slow down after a high-speed chase.